Harshita27/DBLPGraph/README.md

 <h2>Front end to the graph database</h2>
 The repository https://github.com/Harshita27/AuthorGeneologyUI contains the frontend web app to connect to the ec2 instance and fires up sample queries on the DBLP graph created.

+<h2>How to run the application</h2>
+1. Database Creation: Create jar with main class as ParseInProceedings.java
+2. Database Traversal: reate jar with main class as TraverseGraph.java By default these classes have the path set for ec2 instance which can be changed